 They thrive better in much cooler regions in zone 10.
 During the winter, store them in cooler areas that are free from frost.

-Elephant Ear Colocasia plants are grown in gardens primarily because of its foliage.
-It has large leaves that are green, “black and purple in color.
+Elephant Ear Colocasia plants are grown in gardens primarily because of their foliage.
+It has large green leaves, “black and purple in color.
 Colocasia can be grown indoors as a houseplant during the winter.